-Did you know that there are almost 20 million people in the United States that are battling drug addiction on a yearly basis?
+Did you know there are almost 20 million people in the United States battling drug addiction on a yearly basis?
 This is a startling figure, to say the least.
 Plus, it is increasing all of the time.
 One of the most difficult things to do in this position is to find help and take the steps that are required to get your life back.
 However, there are different options available to you, and being aware of these can change your life for the better.
 With that in mind, we are going to take a look at what addiction treatments are available through labor unions below so you can get a better understanding.

 Drug Use In The Workplace